 Last weekend was pretty wonderful here…warm weather, time with my family and, of course, food.
 We had a get together at my parents’ house on Monday.
 Our gatherings always involve something to nibble on and, while we all tend to really watch what we eat, we did decide to make an exception that day, splurge and have dessert.

 Our minds were all aflutter with possibilities.
 “Oh, what should we have?” we wondered.
 My sister eventually came up with the idea of ice cream with a smorgasbord of toppings.
 Yes, it’s true…we went crazy with the idea.
-There was to be no half-hearted treats here.
+There were to be no half-hearted treats here.
 It was a feast for the eyes, as well as the taste buds….strawberries, pineapple, chocolate, caramel, crushed cookies…the list went on and on.

 I very rarely buy ice cream, not to mention all the goodies that go on top, so needless to say, my children were thrilled!